gelisam/tic-tac-top/README.md

     Checkmates!

-Since you played on the last row, and there are no rows after that, the computer is allowed the computer to play anywhere.
+Since you played on the last row, and there are no rows after that, the computer is allowed to play anywhere.
 It used the opportunity to trap you into a corner!

     o.x (forbidden)
     .xx (forbidden)